-A BTC Member Association should develop and publicise policies regarding the collection of young people and adults at risk to and from training.
+A BTC Member Association should develop and publicise policies regarding the collection of young people to and from training.
 These policies should reflect the age, location, time and nature of the training activity.

 An Association should provide a timetable of classes and notify parents of any changes to this timetable in writing.